 Financial Advantages

-Property taxes run below-average at 1.14-1.17% effective rate⁵, compared to Texas's 1.81% average.
-Your median annual tax bill will range from $1,165-$1,716⁵, keeping ongoing costs manageable.
-Overall cost of living sits 17% below the national average, with housing costs 34% lower than the U.S. median⁶.
+Property taxes run below the Texas average, keeping ongoing costs manageable.
+Overall cost of living sits well below the national average, with housing costs significantly lower than the U.S. median.

-Infrastructure That Works
+Infrastructure

 Why Bandera Works for Families